 While RE/MAX has the most sales of any other brokerage, they’re concentrated in the Midwest.
 Their two largest brokerages are in Minnesota and Wisconsin, so while they could have an office in your area it may not be a large one.
 Their commission structure is the same as Keller Williams, and you’ll pay your agent a 3% commission.

 When you work with Clever, you can list with an agent from either Keller Williams or RE/MAX, or other brands and brokerages.
 Partner Agents join our network from national brokerages, but when working through our network they accept a lower commission.
 You could save a lot of money but still have a Keller Williams agent.

-Clever Partner Agents work for a 1% commission or flat fee but still provide full service.
+Clever Partner Agents work for a 1.5% commission but still provide full service.
 They’ll help stage and market your house, arrange for professional photography, and see your home sale through to closing.
 Ready to learn more?
 Reach out to get connected with a Clever Partner Agent today.